A Process for Creativity

 I use an RSS feeder called Feedly.
 It allows me to organize my feeds by topic and/or client (since I manage content for multiple accounts) into collections.
 This is where your categories will come in handy.
 Think of your collections as file folders within a filing cabinet.
 For example, I have a collection called Copywriting.
 In it I collect blogs and material from all sorts of sources that write about content marketing, daily writing tips, etc. By spending time upfront organizing your sources by topic, it will make scanning for ideas faster.
 Trust me.

 Of course Feedly is not your only option.
 Since I’m a visual person, I really like the magazine tile format.
-When Google Reader shut down in 2013, PC Magazine reviewed 10 replacements.
-If you don’t like Feedly (no, I’m not an affiliate nor have I purchased stock in the company), you can easily find one that works best for you.
+If you don’t like Feedly you can easily find other tools that work well for you.

 Don’t forget these other sources for content ideation: